Siemens-Healthineers/K2s/docs/op-manual/upgrading-k2s.md

 For bandwidth-constrained environments or large-scale deployments, *K2s* supports delta packages that contain only the files changed between two specific versions.

-> **ℹ️ Info:** Delta updates perform an in-place update without uninstalling/reinstalling the cluster.
-The cluster is stopped, files are updated, and the cluster is restarted.
-This means workloads, addons, and persistent data remain intact.
+> **ℹ️ Info:** Delta updates do not uninstall/reinstall the cluster.
+The extracted delta package directory is completed with files from the existing installation, recorded as the new `setup.json` `InstallFolder`, and the previous installation directory is left unchanged.
+Workloads, addons, and persistent data remain intact.

 ### When to Use Delta Updates